Selling a house

 Sole agency is the most common type of estate agent contract.
 This is the same as sole selling (see below) with the exception that, if you find a buyer yourself, you don’t have to pay the estate agent fees.
 The typical estate agent fee for sole agency is 1-2%.

 This means that the estate agent is the only agent with the right to sell your home during the term of the contract.
 The estate agent is entitled to claim a fee (typically 1-2%) even if you find a buyer yourself.
 We don't recommend signing a contract with sole selling rights.

 Choose an agency that allows a few days for the money to transfer before they start charging interest.

 Legally, your estate agent's contract must use clear terms.
-They must pass on all offers promptly in writing, reveal any financial interest they have in offers made on your property, keep records for six years and be a member of one of the two Office of Fair Trading-approved redress schemes - the Property Ombudsman or Ombudsman Services: Property.
+They must pass on all offers promptly in writing, reveal any financial interest they have in offers made on your property, keep records for six years and be a member of the Property Ombudsman, Property Redress Scheme or Ombudsman Services.

 If you suspect that an estate agent has acted in breach of these regulations, you should contact your local authority trading standards department, which has a duty to investigate and take enforcement action.

 It’s a good idea to keep detailed records of your dealings with your estate agent in case problems arise.